dennislwm/playboard/README.md

           fi
 ```

+4. Enable write permissions in your remote repository > Settings > Actions > General > Workflow permissions > Select **Read and write permissions**.

-4. The CI pipeline is configured to run on a daily schedule, or a push to the `main` branch.
+5. Click Save.
+The CI pipeline is configured to run on a daily schedule, or a push to the `main` branch.

 <details>
 <summary>